Teddy Riley, the First Expansion In Asia: Promotion

-Reception
+Critical reception

 Rania's debut was met with mixed reviews in Korea, as many viewers found the group's image too provocative.
 As a result, Rania were forced to change their choreography and make minor changes to the outfits.
 Riley himself announced he would disassociate himself with the group as he believed that the group and comeback were attempts to use him for his name and status.
 Despite this, singles "Dr. Feel Good" and "Masquerade both charted at 99 and 192 on the GAON chart respectively.